rkpareek/supertest-mocha-framework/README.md

 ### Configure

-- Create a confuguration object containing BaseUrl of your apis endpoints or application
+- Create a confuguration object containing BaseUrl of your apis endpoints or application.
+A demo project is also available in `./demo-project` folder for the reference

 ```
 var  config = {